nicfel/AIM-Tutorial/README.md

 ## About the data

-The data was previously used to infer the species history of the anopheles gambie comples in {% cite fontaine2015extensive --file AIM-Tutorial/master-refs.bib %}.
+The data was previously used to infer the species history of the anopheles gambie complex in {% cite fontaine2015extensive --file AIM-Tutorial/master-refs.bib %}.
 It is comprised of 27 loci, each of a length of about 1000 bp, from the left arm of the 3rd chromosome.